Thetype exposes the following members.

 Temporal fault tolerance will probably end up being able to handle this sort misconfiguration, but at the cost of additional delays as well as unnecessary communication overhead to workers that will never be able to execute unregistered workflows and activities.

 So the moral of this store is carefully choose your task lists to match the set of workflows and activities implemented by your application.
-One common approach is to name the task list after the service or application that implements the workflow anbd activities.
+One common approach is to name the task queue after the service or application that implements the workflow anbd activities.